 Models began to come in better agreement on what to expect for the following day of April 25.
 Because of this, the SPC issued a rare Day 2 Moderate Risk for a “Potentially significant severe weather event…with potential for strong tornadoes in addition to very large hail and damaging winds.”
 This Moderate Risk was over mainly over Arkansas but also parts of Southern Missouri.
 Here strong southerly flow was expected to make the environment very unstable and with strong, rotating winds in the atmosphere, it made conditions prime for tornado development.
 As the night progressed the threat was expected to turn more into a bow echo/more linear shifting the threat to more of a damaging wind threat with isolated tornadoes.

 Here, some basic thermodynamics should be understood.
 For thunderstorms to form, warm air needs to be able to rise and form clouds.
 For something to rise it needs to be warmer/less dense than its environment.
 Air is the same way and to form thunderstorms must be always warmer than its environment through the atmosphere.
 The warmer an air parcel is to its environment, the easier it is to rise and form thunderstorms.
 This is called instability and how warm an air parcel is compared to its environment is called the convective available potential energy (CAPE) and is measured in joules per kilogram of air.
-For April 25, CAPE values were expected to be as high as 2000 but the estimate grew to 2500 that afternoon showing the atmosphere was very unstable that day.
+For April 25, CAPE values were expected to be as high as 2000 but the estimate grew to 2500 that afternoon

 For April 26 the SPC also stated that a “Complex — but potentially significant — scenario appears to be unfolding…” mainly across Arkansas, Northern Mississippi and Western Tennessee.
-Here moisture will continue to surge into the region and interact with a new weather system and a cold front.
+Here moisture would continue to surge into the region and interact with a new weather system and a cold front.
 As wind shear (winds blowing in different directions and speed with height) would be strong and support rotation.
 As the cold front interacted with the environment, severe thunderstorms and tornadoes would rapidly form, with some tornadoes being quite strong.
 For April 27, the risk area hadn’t really changed but they expected the cold front from the previous to sweep through the region.
 Afterwards moisture would continue to surge into the region and with strong rotation, a “substantial severe weather” threat would be likely. damaging winds and hail as well as isolated tornadoes would be likely.
 Past this it became more uncertain so no area was marked.

 A new low-pressure system began to develop over the Southern Rockies.
 This new low-pressure system began to produce powerful thunderstorms over Oklahoma and Texas prompting two Severe Thunderstorm Watches.
 These storms stretched on a line from Abilene, TX northwest toward just south of Tulsa, OK.
 They quickly became severe and began dropping large hail across the region.
 Just east of Abilene, thunderstorms began to suddenly become supercells (a thunderstorm with rotation that could form a tornado) and drop several tornadoes, including one that was reported to be a multi-vortex tornado.
 But as the night progressed, the storms over Texas began to weaken and dissipate while the ones over Oklahoma organized into a linear system and began to plow through Northern Arkansas.
 The low-pressure system continued to take shape and move north-west over Kansas.
 Meanwhile moisture was surging into the lower Mississippi River Valley and shear continued to rotate and strengthen.